blossominkyung/recommendation-paper-reviews/README.md

 * Upload a review link on here.
 * To implement some papers following the flow from basic to trends on [Tutorial reposit](https://github.com/blossominkyung/awesome-recsys-tutorial).

-> Whole review is by Korean.
+> All reviews are in Korean.

 ## Review lists